 The Hillel Torah Birthday Club invites parents to make a donation in honor of their child's birthday.
 A book plate is affixed to the book and the birthday child is the first one allowed to check out the book.
-For more information, contact our school librarian.

 Library book donations can be excellent centerpieces at Bar and Bat Mitzvah celebrations.
 Give/Get credit also applies to these donations.
-These can be arranged by calling Mrs. Robbin Katzin at the school.